LLNL/quandary/Readme.md

 The code builds into the executable `main`.
 It takes one argument being the name of the test-case's configuration file.
 The config file `AxC.cfg`, lists all possible configuration options and can be used as a template.
 It is currently set to simulate a bipartite system with 3x20 levels ("Alice x Cavity").
 * `./main AxC.cfg`

+## Community and Contributing

+Quandary is an open source project that is under heavy development.
+Contributions in all forms are very welcome, and can be anything from new features to bugfixes, documentation, or even discussions.
+Contributing is easy, work on your branch, create a pull request to master when you're good to go and the regression tests in 'tests/' pass.

+## License

+Quandary is distributed under the terms of the MIT license.
+All new contributions must be made under this license.

+SPDX-License-Identifier: MIT

+LLNL-CODE-817714